 The Hidden Bacteria Lurking in Your Home

 If you knew that your remote control has a 50% chance of carrying the cold virus, would you treat it any differently?
-How about the fact that your kitchen sponge holds 10 million bacteria per square inch?
+How about the fact that your kitchen sponge holds up to 10 million bacteria per square inch?

 Well, according to Valerie Edwards-Jones, Professor of Medical Microbiology at Manchester Metropolitan University, these levels of bacteria in your home are completely normal, and shouldn’t cause any worry to the average person.